 Cool mornings and warm afternoons continue

-First Alert Weather: Sunny skies continue for Sunday with afternoon high temperatures ranging from near 80 degrees for Charlotte
+First Alert Weather: Plenty of sunshine is forecast today with highs topping out near 80 degrees

 For the most up-to-the-minute updates, download the WBTV Weather App.

-Rain chances look to stay minimal for the extended forecast, with a few spotty rain showers possible by Wednesday, as a weak cold front moves through.
-The question is how much moisture will be available to for any rain to develop.
+Rain chances look to stay minimal for the extended forecast, with a few very spotty showers possible Wednesday, primarily over the mountains, as a weak cold front moves through.

-We are keeping a close watch on Hurricane Sam, which is expected to become a major hurricane later in the weekend.
-Weather data curves Sam away from the U.S. next week, yet it will be a system that we will track closely for any possible changes.
+Behind Wednesday’s front, temperatures will get knocked back a bit, winding up in the 70s again by Friday.
+Rain chances may pick up a little bit later in the week as the midweek front tries to come back north as a warm front.

-A weather disturbance in the Atlantic Ocean, near Bermuda, has a high chance of developing into a tropical system.
-The next name of the 2021 Atlantic Hurricane season is “Teresa”.
+We are keeping a close watch on Hurricane Sam, which is expected to remain a major hurricane this week.
+Weather data curves Sam away from the U.S., yet it will be a system that we will track closely for any possible changes.

 Download the free WBTV Weather app on your mobile device, to receive weather alerts and get your latest WBTV weather forecast on the go.
 You can also get the latest weather forecast on Roku and Amazon Fire’s WBTV app.